House of the Damned (1963 film)

-House of the Damned is a 1963 American horror thriller film, shot in CinemaScope.
-It was produced and directed by Maury Dexter, and stars Ron Foster, Merry Anders, Richard Crane and Erika Peters.
+House of the Damned is a 1963 American horror thriller film shot in CinemaScope.
+It was directed and produced by Maury Dexter, and stars Ron Foster, Merry Anders, Richard Crane and Erika Peters.
+It was written by Harry Spalding and was an Associated Producers production.

 Plot

-Architect Scott Campbell (Ron Foster) and his wife (Merry Anders) survey an old mansion where the previous tenant disappeared.
+Architect Scott Campbell and his wife survey an old mansion where the previous tenant disappeared.
 Strange noises, eerie sights and vanishing keys ruin their attempt at a wedding anniversary.
-Things get worse after Scott's employer (Richard Crane) and his wife arrive, and his employer's wife is kidnapped.
+Things get worse after Scott's employer and his wife arrive, and his employer's wife is kidnapped.